Key Takeaways

 The American Diabetes Association recommends using these blood glucose targets for gestational diabetes:7

-- Before eating: 95 mg/dl or less
+- Before eating: 95 mg/dl or less.

-- One hour after a meal: 140 mg/dl or less
+- One hour after a meal: 140 mg/dl or less.

-- Two hours after a meal: 120 mg/dl or less
+- Two hours after a meal: 120 mg/dl or less.

-Work With A Registered Dietitian
+Work With a Registered Dietitian

-Nourish can connect you with a Diabetes Certified Registered Dietitian (RD).
-They can help you feel more confident in managing gestational diabetes.
+Through one-on-one appointments, they can help you feel more confident in managing gestational diabetes.